 Personality, mood, and communication abilities may be affected too.
 Individuals with AD generally die within eight years of being diagnosed.

-Alzheimer’s disease is progressive, so that the symptoms will get worse with time.
+Alzheimer’s disease is progressive, so the symptoms will get worse with time.
 The problem of language is also common for people suffering from Alzheimer’s disease.

 Causes of Alzheimer’s Disease